SteveBarnett/Remixing/_thinking/the-art-of-war.md

 Appraisals

-shih,” the power inherent in a situation.
+shih, the power inherent in a situation.

 Through comparisons, we learn where relative advantage lies.
 We can thus act to bring about a favorable disposition or shih